Creating a safe, comfortable workplace

 - Thorough promotion of preventive measures for all employees2 and their families for influenza and other communicable diseases, as well as measures to be taken in the case of infection.

 - Distribution of the Mizuho Health Insurance Society newsletter to all employees.

 - Discussions at Health Committee meetings between representatives of management and workers of ways to improve workers' health, including prevention of overwork.

 - Continual improvement to the work environment by measuring office lighting, air quality, temperature, humidity and other elements more than twice a year.

 - 1.Annual health checks are provided to all employees, including part–time workers.

 - 2.Costs are subsidized for all employees, including part–time workers.

-Recognition under the 2018 Health & Productivity Stock Selection and the 2018 Certified Health & Productivity Management Organization Recognition Program (Large Enterprise Category)
+Recognition under the 2019 Health & Productivity Stock Selection

-Five core group companies–Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities, and Mizuho Information & Research Institute–were recognized under the 2018 Health & Productivity Stock Selection and the 2018 Certified Health & Productivity Management Organization Recognition Program (Large Enterprise Category).
-These programs administered by Japan’s Ministry of Economy, Trade and Industry recognize organizations that take a management approach to monitoring employee health and strategically practice this approach.
+Five core group companies–Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities, and Mizuho Information & Research Institute–were recognized under the 2019 Health & Productivity Stock Selection.
+This program administered by Japan’s Ministry of Economy, Trade and Industry recognizes organizations that take a management approach to monitoring employee health and strategically practice such approach.